Home care statistics: number of providers, service users & workforce

 This is largely due to a struggling workforce, including people leaving the sector to retire or reskill, or moving to a different role within the social care sector.

-Skills for Care reports that although the homecare workforce grew by 1 per cent between 2022-23, there were still 152,000 vacancies.
+Stats from Skills for Care show that although the homecare workforce grew by 1 per cent between 2022-23, there were still 152,000 vacancies.
 During the same period, 390,000 people left their roles and the number of people leaving the sector is expected to increase over the next 10 years due to the increasing age of the workforce.
 The organisation estimates that an extra 480,000 people need to be working in social care by 2035 to keep pace with demand.